-The two most prominent electrics on the floor are the Chevrolet Volt and Nissan Leaf.
-But there are many others -- like the band BMW i3 and Ford Fusion Energi -- each designed to meet a different need.
+The two most prominent electrics on the floor are the Chevrolet Bolt EV and Nissan Leaf.
+But there are many others -- like the BMW i3 and Ford Fusion Energi -- each designed to meet a different need.

 You can find the following concept cars on display at the 2020 Chicago Auto Show or at the Vehicles on Display section of the auto show Web site.